danicadamljanovic/freya/README.md

 this will start solr on the default port: 8983

-You are now ready to install Freya.
+STEP 3: INSTALL FREYA

-Quickstart Freya (using Mooney geography)
+Install FREyA
 --------------------------------------------------------------------------------

-1. Check out the FREyA code
+STEP 1: Check out the FREyA code

 cd to the dir where you want to check out the freya project e.g.